 If your child is not offered a place at the school you have applied for you have the right to appeal to an Independent Appeal Panel.
-Our School Admission Appeals guide gives details on the process.
+Our Appeal Guide For Parents gives details on the process.

 Our Appeal Clerks organise appeals for most schools in Reading and you can submit an appeal using our online appeal form.